dobutler/LLM-Inference-Simulation/README.md

 > **Simulation resolution: 0.691 ns per sample** (one simulated clock cycle at 1447 MHz — GPGPU-Sim config clock for GV100; real V100 SXM2 boost clock is 1530 MHz / 0.654 ns)

-This is a **parameterised architectural model**, not a full hardware simulation.
+This is a **parameterised architectural model**.
 The GPU configuration (80 SMs, 6 MB L2, 32 GB HBM2) matches the V100 SXM2 specification.
 Execution runs in PTX functional simulation mode — Volta-specific features including tensor cores and independent thread scheduling are not modelled.
-See [Limitations](#limitations) for full details.

 ---